GrinsteadDev/ConvertFrom-NETSCAPEBookmarkFile1/README.md

 # ConvertFrom-NETSCAPEBookmarkFile1
-PowerShell cmdlet designed to convert a Netscape bookmark file into a hashtable
+PowerShell cmdlet designed to parse a Netscape bookmark file into a hashtable

 ## Description
     The ConvertFrom-NETSCAPEBookmarkFile1 function converts a provided